gaehlerm/SoftwareEngineering/README.md

 ```

 And probably we could rename the `print_fish` method into `print_personal_details` since it only prints the personal details of the fish.
 As the `print_fish` method now depends only on the `_personal_details` variable, we could also make it a freestanding function that takes only this variable as an argument.

+Possibly this code above is still coupled too strongly.
+The `personal_details` and the `price` are not part of the same domain.
+It might make sense to store the price in a dictionary with the name separate from the other information.
+So if you want to have complete information about the fish, you would have to combine the information from the `personal_details` and the `price` dictionary.
+That would probably be the best solution.
+But this is a different story.

 ### Too many variales